The Crawler: Three Equivalence Results for Object (Re)allocation Problems when Preferences Are Single-peaked: Abstract

 \subsection{The crawler}

-In the context of object reallocation problems with strict preferences, TTC has been the most central rule in the literature: It is well known that TTC is the only rule satisfying \textit{efficiency}, the \textit{endowment lower bound}, and \textit{strategy-proofness} \citep{ma94}.
+In the context of object reallocation problems with strict preferences, TTC has been the central rule in the literature: It is the only rule satisfying \textit{efficiency}, \textit{individual rationality}, and \textit{strategy-proofness} \citep{ma94}.
 However, on the single-peaked domain, TTC is not the only rule satisfying these properties. \cite{bade19} defines a new rule for this domain, and shows that this rule also satisfies these three properties.

 The idea underlying the rule is as follows.
 Objects are labeled in such a way that preferences are single-peaked with respect to the order.
 Agents are visited according to the way the objects they own are ordered, from left to right, we say ``in ascending order".
 Each agent in turn is asked if he most prefers his endowment or an object to the left of his endowment.
 If yes, he is further asked which specific object it is.
 Depending on his answer, we take one of the following actions: